 Ingersoll Rand 301B is an air-operated angle grinder.
 Ingersoll Rand 301B Air Angle Die Grinder has been in use for a long time and their angle grinder is popular with both amateur and professional grinder users.
 This is due to the compact design and the total weight of this machine which just over a pound.
 This model now shows us that despite its lightness it can be a powerful instrument, even one of the most powerful in its field.

 The body is made of ergonomically shaped cast aluminum, i.e. without rubber parts.
 The position of the drill string is set at 90 degrees, allowing better maneuverability and facilitating access to hard-to-reach areas.
 But with a powerful implementation, there is a great need for CFM.
 This special air grinder requires an average of 6 CFM and 24 CFM at full load, so no light air compressor can fully support it.

-This is a well known CP angle grinder.
-It is a pneumatic tool that can do everything from simple paint stripping to chip and metal cutting.
+This is a well-known die grinder available on market.
+This Pneumatic Die Grinder model can do everything from simple paint stripping to chip and metal cutting.
 The case is made of strong, lightweight aluminum and weighs a total of one pound, which is excellent for use.

 A watch with a ¼-inch collar size that fits most standard extensions and burrs.
 The CP875 is a great addition to your instrumental arsenal, and it surprises us with its power.

 Dewalt is a well-known giant in the tool industry and its straight grinding heads have a lot to offer.
 It is slightly heavier than the shredders in its class and has a recognizable black-and-yellow color.
 The housing is made of aluminum, which reduces the total weight of this pneumatic tool to just 2 pounds.